tylertaboada/lab-nodemailer/README.md

 ### Iteration 4 - Profile View

-Finally, you have to create a `profile.hbs` view, where you have to render the `username` and the `status` of the user.
+Finally, you have to create a `profile.hbs` view, where you have to render the `name` and the `status` of the user.

 ### Bonus!
 Styling the Email